Chemistry Graduate Student Society Constitution

 4. Assist treasurer in keeping financial records.

-2. Optional dGSA members include:
+2. Additional dGSA members include:

 1. Represent the interest of the chemistry graduate students from the University of Waterloo for (GWC)2.
-(GWC)2 representative members meet to discuss issues related to the operation of the (GWC)2 in relation to review and discussion of procedures and processes that affect the operation of (GWC)2.
+(GWC)2 representative members meet to discuss issues related to the operation of the (GWC)2 in relation to review and discussion of procedures and processes that affect the operation of (GWC)2

 2. Attend the (GWC)2 Coordinating Committee Meetings – held a minimum once a year.
 Meetings are usually held either in early September or January, but other meetings may be convened throughout the year.